Large-Momentum Effective Theory: Large-Momentum Effective Theory

 \item{The distribution for $y$ in [0,1] has a term depending on $\ln P^z$.
 This dependence reflects that the quark substructure is resolved as a function of $P^z$, an interesting feature of boost.
 This dependence is perturbative in the sense that the derivative is IR safe,

 Apart from the {$\delta$-function term}, the {r.h.s.} is similar to the one-loop quark splitting function in DGLAP evolution~\cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs}.
-Therefore one might suspect that the COM momentum dependence is closely related to the familiar renormalization scale evolution in the PDFs.
-In fact, the physics is just the other way around: {\it It is this COM dependence of the physical momentum distribution that generates the DGLAP evolution in the infinite-momentum limit.}
+Therefore one might suspect that the momentum dependence is closely related to the familiar renormalization scale evolution in the PDFs.
+In fact, the physics is just the other way around: {\it It is the hadron-momentum dependence of the physical momentum distribution that generates the DGLAP evolution in the infinite-momentum limit.} One can derive an all-order momentum RGE for the momentum distribution function.
+Momentum RGE also provides a method to sum over the large logarithms of the momentum.}